-The nature of public art should be complimentary to Berry's established rural village character whilst also being of a more contemporary and eclectic nature that is aligned to the modern boutique and gournet food experience of the town centre.
+The nature of public art should be complimentary to Berry's established rural village character whilst also being of a more contemporary and eclectic nature that is aligned to the modern boutique and gourmet food experience of the town centre.
 These themes could also align with existing tourist events around food, whe, boutique farms and gardens, and the Tour de Berry.
 Public art should include local artists and community initiatives where possible.

-Because of Berry's distinct existing character, public art need not have a dominant presence within because of ben y busined ensuing character, public an integration interfact and on instant presence many the town centre.
-It could however serve to enhance key community hubs such as Broughton Place linking Queens St to the northern car park by upgrading or replacing streetscape infrastructure such as the community notice board, turniture, or raised brick plant beds with vibrant local art such as the community notice board, it in indice or hase once pairs bear with the indicater in makeovers.
-Providing a point of interest in this location would assist in linking the Queen Street retail strip with the northern shopping precinct and reinforce a central hub for gathering and meeting.
+Because of Berry's distinct existing character, public art need not have a dominant presence within the town centre.
+It could however serve to enhance key community hubs such as Broughton Place linking Queens St to the northern car park by upgrading or replacing streetscape infrastructure such as the community notice board, furniture, or raised brick plant beds with vibrant local art makeovers.
+Providing a point of interest in this location would assist in limiting the Queen Street retail strip with the northern shopping precinct and reinforce a central hub for gathering and meeting.
 The nature of the public art would reflect a contemporary and eclectic Berry character that compliments the retail experience rather than the heritage aspect of Berry.

 Another area identified is the Berry Railway Station.
-A contemporary public marker at this location Another the additional elements along the Alexandra Strategy public that the dubit of the back of the station within the town centre, encourage public transport use, and define the pedestrian link between the station and the town centre (via significant town memorials, the showground, and the school of arts).
+A contemporary public marker at this location with possible additional elements along the Alexandra Street pathway would assist in the legibility of the station within the town centre, encourage public transport use, and define the pedestrian link between the station and the town centre (via significant town memorials, the showground, and the

 The proposed Berry Bypass will also create new opportunities for public art locations.
-This could include elements within a planned recreational park between North Street and the bypass where new park infrastructure like playground equipment and picnic shelters could interpret Berry. themes.
+This could include elements within a planned recreational park between North Street and the bypass where new park infrastructure like playground equipment and picnic shelters could interpret Berry themes.
 There is also an opportunity to integrate public art elements within the infrastructure of future streetscape upgrades to Queen St (existing highway) as it evolves from heavy vehicle use to a pedestrian orientated thoroughfare.
-This may include street furniture, pavement inlays and banners.
+This may include street furniture, pavement inlays and